 Florida Shock Anxiety Scale

 The Florida Shock Anxiety Scale (FSAS) was developed to measure ICD patient shock-related anxiety.
-Initial psychometric evaluation revealed good reliability and validity.
+The initial psychometric evaluation revealed good reliability and validity.
 You can read more about it here.